 I know that the AEC must attempt to make sure all of the remaining ten electorates have a similar population.
 Mayo currently has 3 fast growing communities in Mount Barker, Victor harbor and Strathalbyn.
 Mount Barker in particular currently has a population 34,000, but this is projected to increase to 55,000 by 2036.
 It would not be fair for an area of this size to be included within a metropolitan seat boundary, as the needs and experiences of the voters would be considerably different.
+Especially now that the state government has moved to have thousands of new homes built on what used to be recreational land on the Fleurieu Peninsular which will dramatically increase the electorates population.
+So back we go, to the same old, same old, via the tired old two party system taking advantage of a convenient loop-hole tossed up by who? and why?

-I hope you will consider my submission, and that you will see fit to keep the Division of Mayo as one of the ten electoral divisions in South Australia.
+I hope you will consider my submission, and that you will see fit to keep the Division of Mayo as one of the